tinksabraham/wikipedia-index-search/ANSWER.md

 on our criteria either at index time or query time.
 With my test results, standard boost algorithm returns the search query very fast.

 ## c) How would your solution change if it needed to be run within 1GB of memory?
 If it runs off of disk, describe what/how many disk operations are needed to perform a query.
-Usage of FSDirectory instead of RAMDirectory when there is available memory limits.
+Usage of FSDirectory instead of RAMDirectory when there is memory limits.
-TODO- Investigate on RAMDirectory vs FSDirectory - Check docs on disk IO ops

 ## e) What parts of the indexing/lookup did you implement yourself?